laykhatri/SyncGuardian/README.md

 ---
 ### Testing

 We maintain a comprehensive set of tests to ensure the stability and functionality of SyncGuardian.
-We have separate test projects for the WPF application and the mobile applications.
+We have separate test projects for the Desktop and Mobile applications.

 Testing Project is named "SG.Tests"